Sunday, September 29, 2024

 Helicopter Money

-The high inflation of the recent years was caused by a deluge of money in the years 2020 & 2021, when the Biden government flooded the economy with stimulus checks in the value of trillions of dollars to fight the Covid19 recession (American Rescue Plan).
-The Federal Reserve financed the government checks by massive bond purchases by the Federal Reserve (Quantitative Easing known as QE1, QE2 & QE3).
+The high inflation of the recent years was caused by a deluge of money in the years 2020 & 2021, when the Biden government flooded the economy with stimulus cheques in the value of trillions of dollars to fight the Covid19 recession (American Rescue Plan).
+The Federal Reserve financed the government cheques by massive bond purchases by the Federal Reserve (Quantitative Easing known as QE1, QE2 & QE3).

 The government money landed directly on the bank accounts of the Americans, blowing up the money supply M2 (bank notes & coins & deposits at banks).
 Milton Friedman described this as helicopter money (cato ).